State / Territory Benefits - Illinois

 Eligibility: Veterans who have the least access to reliable healthcare.
 To be eligible, Veterans must meet all of the following requirements:

 Hunting and Fishing Privileges: Fishing and hunting licenses are not required for disabled Veterans receiving 10% or greater service-connected compensation, or total disability pension benefits.
+You are also exempt from purchasing a Habitat stamp.
 To acquire a permit, contact your local Veterans Service office.

 Military Fee Exemption: Effective April 1, 2012, the fees for fishing licenses, sportsmen's combination licenses, and hunting licenses for resident Veterans (after returning from service abroad or mobilization by the President) at one-half the license fee for residents.
 In addition to the fee exemptions a person on active duty in the Armed Forces, who entered the service from Illinois and is an Illinois resident, may, while on ordinary or emergency leave, hunt without a license; however, a Federal Waterfowl Stamp and state Habitat Stamp are required.
 Military members are eligible for free sport fishing, hunting and camping for one license year for each year served and for one year for each portion of a year served.

 Camping & Admission Fees: This benefit provides for the exemption of camping and admission fees for certain disabled persons and former prisoners of war who are Illinois residents and wish to camp in parks under the control of the Illinois Department of Natural Resources.
 Documentation is required.